apache/skywalking/docs/en/guides/Java-Plugin-Development-Guide.md

 ### Intercept
 SkyWalking provides two common definitions to intercept constructor, instance method and class method.

+#### v1 APIs
 * Extend `ClassInstanceMethodsEnhancePluginDefine` to define `constructor` intercept points and `instance method` intercept points.
 * Extend `ClassStaticMethodsEnhancePluginDefine` to define `class method` intercept points.

 Of course, you can extend `ClassEnhancePluginDefine` to set all intercept points, although it is uncommon to do so.

+#### v2 APIs
+v2 APIs provide an enhanced interceptor, which could propagate context through MIC(MethodInvocationContext).

+* Extend `ClassInstanceMethodsEnhancePluginDefineV2` to define `constructor` intercept points and `instance method` intercept points.
+* Extend `ClassStaticMethodsEnhancePluginDefineV2` to define `class method` intercept points.

+Of course, you can extend `ClassEnhancePluginDefineV2` to set all intercept points, although it is uncommon to do so.

 ### Implement plugin
 See the following demonstration on how to implement a plugin by extending `ClassInstanceMethodsEnhancePluginDefine`.